 Have a first date coming up?
 Looking for an estranged relative?

-Most background check companies do the same things and pull information from the same sources, so there’s not much room for variation.
-What makes Instant Checkmate different from the rest are its $1 five-day trial period and easy user experience.
+Most background check companies do similar things, so there’s not much room for variation.
+What makes Instant Checkmate different from the rest is its $1 five-day trial period and easy user experience.

 - Easy-to-navigate user interface